MIGG-NTU/academic/content/authors/jiayuanyao/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
+- Alumni
 ---

 [Jiayuan Yao](https://www.ntu.edu.sg/home/jiayuanyao/) joined MIG as a research fellow in August 2018.
-He is now working on the project of **Seismic Imaging in Myanmar**.
+He has been working on the project of **Seismic Imaging in Myanmar**.
+Now he is professor at China University of Geosciences (Wuhan).